Projection-free Algorithms for Online Convex Optimization with Adversarial Constraints: Conclusion

 \section{Conclusion}

 This paper introduces an efficient projection-free policy for OCO problems with time-varying adversarial constraints for both full-information and bandit feedback settings.
-The proposed algorithm uses a new, adaptive version of the Online Condition Gradient algorithm and achieves $\tilde{O}(T^{\nicefrac{3}{4}})$ bound for both Regret and CCV metrics in both settings, thus improving upon the state-of-the-art results.
-Future work may investigate whether either of the metrics could be improved further or whether a tight lower bound could be established for a class of projection-free methods.
+The proposed algorithm uses a new, Lipschitz-adaptive version of the Online Condition Gradient algorithm and achieves $\tilde{O}(T^{\nicefrac{3}{4}})$ bound for both Regret and CCV metrics in the full information setting, thus improving upon the state-of-the-art results.
+Additionally, for constrained online linear optimization over combinatorial structures, we present an efficient Follow-the-Perturbed-Leader (FTPL) policy that directly outputs discrete feasible actions without requiring expensive post-hoc sampling, while achieving slightly improved Regret and CCV bounds of $O(T^{3/4})$.
+In the bandit setting, we use an OCG-type algorithm to obtain the same bounds of $\tilde{O}(T^{\nicefrac{3}{4}})$ on expected regret and violation, and the analysis offers novel perspectives.